A Deep Journey into Super-resolution: A survey: Conclusions

 Single-image super-resolution is a challenging research problem with important real-life applications.
 The phenomenal success of deep learning approaches has resulted in rapid growth in deep convolutional network based techniques for image super-resolution.
 A diverse set of approaches have been proposed with exciting innovations in network architectures and learning methodologies.
 This survey provides a comprehensive analysis of existing deep-learning based methods for super-resolution.
-We note that the super-resolution performance has been greatly enhanced in recent years with a corresponding increase in the network complexity.
+Through extensive quantitative and qualitative comparisons, we note the following trends in the existing art: (a) GAN-based approaches generally deliver visually pleasing outputs while the reconstruction error based methods more accurately preserve spatial details in an image, (b) for the case of high magnification rates ($8\times$ or above), the existing models generally deliver sub-optimal results, (c) the top-performing methods generally have a higher computational complexity and are deeper than their counterparts, (d) residual learning has been major contributing factor for performance improvement due to its signal decomposition that makes the learning task easier.
+Overall, we note that the super-resolution performance has been greatly enhanced in recent years with a corresponding increase in the network complexity.
 Remarkably, the state-of-the-art approaches still suffer from limitations that restrict their application to key real-world scenarios (\eg, inadequate metrics, high model complexity, inability to handle real-life degradations).
 We hope this survey will attract new efforts towards the solution of these crucial problems.

 \ifCLASSOPTIONcaptionsoff

 \fi